 American History & Western Civilization Challenge Bowl™ (AHWCCB)

-AHEF started AHWCCB™ to address a growing problem—the increasing deficiency in and need for strong civic education in our nation’s schools, culture, and society.
+The American Heritage Education Foundation (AHEF) initiated and sponsors AHWCCB™ to address a growing problem—the increasing deficiency in and need for strong civic education in our nation’s schools, culture, society, and citizenry.
 Americans of all ages and backgrounds are increasingly uninformed about America’s founding history, principles, and civic institutions.
 Further, many schools and colleges no longer teach or require students to take civics, American history, or Western Civilization—though such education is a fundamental responsibility of schools.
 Studies and reports in the last 20 years confirm these trends.

 The goals of the AHWCCB™ are:

-1) to encourage college programs and students to teach and learn these subjects/principles, the American idea, and what it means to be an American;
+1) to encourage and incentivize college programs and students to teach and learn these subjects/principles, the American idea, and what it means to be an American;

 2) to ignite excitement, engagement, humor, fun, and youthful appeal in the learning of America’s heritage;